SystemsApproach/private5g/cloud.rst

   switches for resiliency), with or without SDN-based control.
 In the limit, an Aether edge can run on a single server.

-* It is possible to substitute legacy small cells for an SD-RAN solution that includes a near RT-RIC and associated xApps.
+* It is possible to substitute legacy small cells for an ORAN compliant small cells and SD-RAN solution that includes a near RT-RIC and associated xApps.

 * It is possible co-locate both AMP and the SD-Core CP on the edge cluster, resulting in a complete Aether deployment that is